 2 Chronicles 34.
 King Josiah tore down the altars to the idols, but not before he had their priests killed and burned on them.
 Then he took up offerings to restore the temple.
 Hilkiah the priest found the Book of the Law.
 Josiah then restored the temple and the temple worship and the people followed as long as Josiah lived.

 2 Chronicles 35.
 Josiah celebrated Passover lavishly but after that he foolishly engaged king Neco of Egypt, who intended to fight somebody else.
 The result was that Josiah died in battle.
-One of the mourners was the Prophet Jeremiah and he wrote Lamentations.
+One of the mourners was the Prophet Jeremiah that wrote the book of Lamentations as a result.

 2 Chronicles 36 tells a sad story, the reign and captivity of Jehoahaz, Jehoiakim and Jehoiachin.
 Zedekiah was granted king by Nebuchadnezzar but rebelled.
 This led to the fall of Jerusalem and seventy years of captivity.
 2 Chronicles ends with Cyrus’ Proclamation.

 Acts 22.
-Paul gave his salvation testimony to the Jerusalem crowd in the Aramaic language.
-When Paul mentioned the stoning of Stephen and that he preached also to the Gentiles the crowd wanted him killed right away.
-Paul claimed that he was a Roman citizen, so the next day he was ordered to stand before the Sanhedrin.
+The Apostle Paul gave his salvation testimony to the Jerusalem crowd in the Aramaic language.
+When Paul mentioned the stoning of Stephen and that he preached to the Gentiles as well, the crowd wanted him killed right away.
+Paul claimed Roman citizenship, so the next day he was ordered to stand before the Sanhedrin.

 2 Chronicles 31 tells of the Reforms of Hezekiah.
 “He did it with all his heart, and prospered.”